We are reprinting an

 party, I meant the party in the broad historical sense.”

-action, and eventually wrote Herr Vogt, in order to vindicate
+and eventually wrote Herr Vogt, in order to vindicate the

-the philosophical and theoretical perspectives for which the party stood.
-As
+philosophical and theoretical perspectives for which the party stood.
+As Raya

-Raya Dunayevskaya pointed out, these perspectives continued to guide Marx’s
+Dunayevskaya pointed out, these perspectives continued to guide Marx’s thought

 expression of those perspectives was defunct:

-in the eminent historical sense” (Letter to Freiligrath, 29 February 1860) was
+Marx called “party in the eminent historical sense” (Letter to Freiligrath, 29

-legal actions did not succeed.
-The Berlin court threw out the case against
+actions did not succeed.
+The Berlin court threw out the case against the National-Zeitung and

-that Vogt’s accusations against Marx were false would have been more effective
+Vogt’s accusations against Marx were false would have been more effective than

 reputation-destroying charges will claim that they are false.
 It is a “dog bites